AashaniSamarakoon/GlobalRoute/README.md

 - Filter countries by region
 - View detailed information about each country
 - Add countries to favorites (requires login)
+- Map view of countries in the list
+- Global news page with upto date BBC news
+- Browse the news through news page
+- A travel route planner with dream county listing feature
 - Responsive design for all device sizes

 ## Technologies Used